-After exploring River Street and City Market and discovering the shopping scene on Broughton Street, it’s likely you’ll be looking for a break, especially if you’ve visiting Savannah during the spring or summer.
-What better way to cool off than stopping by an ice cream parlor and enjoying a scoop or two in one of the shaded city squares?
+After exploring River Street and City Market and shopping on Broughton Street, it’s likely you’ll be looking for a break.
+What better way to cool off than stopping by an ice cream parlor and enjoying a scoop?
+Here’s where to find the best ice cream in Savannah.

 There are several great ice cream, gelato, custard, yogurt and sorbet shops all around the Historic District where anyone can go to get a frozen treat.
 Be sure to check out these great shops for the best frozen desserts around town: